 Kantrowitz, Goldhamer & Graifman have successfully procured millions of dollars in compensation on behalf of innocent victims in New York and New Jersey, and recently won a $1,391,666 medical malpractice verdict.
 For legal representation of the highest caliber, put your trust in a law firm that generates results and prides itself on providing compassionate, individualized attention to each and every client.

 If you or a loved one has experienced harm because of the negligent actions of a health care provider, the attorneys at Kantrowitz, Goldhamer & Graifman are here to protect your rights every step of the way.
-There are deadlines for filing a medical malpractice claim in New Jersey and New York.
+There are deadlines for filing a medical malpractice claim in New Jersey.
 Do not wait too long and forfeit your right to legal recourse – contact our law offices today to schedule a complimentary consultation.

 Additional Medical Malpractice Resources: